vim-volt/volt/CMDREF.md

 Repository List
   {repository} list (=target to perform installing, upgrading, and so on) is determined as followings:
-  * If -l option is specified, all installed vim plugins (regardless current profile) are used
+  * If -l option is specified, all plugins in current profile are used
   * If one or more {repository} arguments are specified, the arguments are used

 Action